 Get Started With EarthPy¶

 EarthPy is a python package devoted to working with spatial and remote sensing data.
-EarthPy also contains an IO module that supports downloading data for the Earth Lab earth analytics courses and any user with a url and a zip file.
+EarthPy also contains an IO module that supports downloading data for the Earth Lab earth analytics courses.

 Earthpy has several Python package dependencies including :